MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 Lets add the Credit Card Holder condition column

-5. Go to the columns tab and click on the button Insert Column, Select Add Condition and click Next
+5. Go to the columns tab and click on the button `Insert Column`, Select `Add Condition` and click Next

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-add-condition.png"  width="600" />

-6. We need to define what is the object that is going to be evaluated.
-Click on Create new fact pattern, we select CreditCardHolder as the Fact type and we create a variable called holder and bind the object to it.
-Click next
+6. We need to define which object is going to be evaluated.
+Click on Create new fact pattern, we select `CreditCardHolder` as the Fact type and we create a variable called `holder`{{copy}} and bind the object to it.
+Click next.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern.png"  width="600" />

-7. The calculation type is the type of evaluation that we are going to apply, in this case it will be against literal values.
-Select literal value and Click next
+7. The calculation type is the type of evaluation that we are going to apply.
+In this case it will be against literal values.
+Select `literal value` and click next

 8. Select the field status and Click Next

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern-field.png"  width="600" />

-9. Next we select the operation for the constraint, select equal to from the drop down menu and Click next
+9. Next we select the operation for the constraint.
+Select `equal to` from the drop down menu and Click next

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern-field-operator.png"  width="600" />